jhayn94/Sudoku/README.md

 To color a cell, use the arrow keys to select it, and type any of A S D F or G. This will place a colored background on the cell.
 In addition, type SHIFT+ any of those 5 keys for the alternate version of that color.
 Typing any of these while another color is active will change the color.
 Typing the same key (or key combination) on a cell consecutively will return that cell to a non-colored background.
 Or, typing R will clear all cell colors (but not filters).

 This application also supports coloring of candidates, provided that a cell is not fixed (or given), and that the given candidate is visible.
 The active candidate display near the bottom left of the screen indicates which candidate will be colored when using the keyboard.
-To change this by using the keyboard, use the = key to increment the value, - to decrement it, or ALT + a digit to just set it to that digit. _I'm not 100% please with how the mouse / keyboard controls are just kind of mixed in, but I couldn't come up with a better alternative.
+To change this by using the keyboard, use the = key to increment the value, - to decrement it, or ALT + a digit to just set it to that digit. _I'm not 100% pleased with how the mouse / keyboard controls are just kind of mixed in, but I couldn't come up with a better alternative.
 The main issue is that to color a candidate, you might need to press as many as 4 keys (CTRL + SHIFT + A + 1, for instance).
 So, I made the decision to have buttons instead._

 To color a candidate, type any of CTRL+ A, S, D, F, or G to color the active candidate.
 Typing R will clear all candidate colors (but not filters).